mvdwetering/huesyncbox/README.md

 * ~~Implement custom service to set all sync parameters at once?
 Could be usefull for automations~~
 * ~~Add support for device actions~~
 * Add support for device conditions
-* Add support for reproduce state
+* Add support for reproduce state (HA scene support)
 * Extend translation for everything relevant (e.g. intensities and modes)
 * Find someone to make a custom card that supports the sync specific stuff
   * Remove mapping to standard media_player attributes
 * Write some tests
 * Code cleanup
-* Submit to HA official repo